 Loop Electrosurgical Excision Procedure (LEEP)

-The Loop Electrosurgical Excision Procedure (LEEP) course best serves licensed healthcare professionals who have an intermediate to advanced level of medical knowledge and colposcopic practice.
-The course is designed for those who have previously taken a basic colposcopy course and/or have completed a colposcopy rotation in residency or training, and now desire the opportunity for in-depth learning in LEEP.
-Ideal for those interested in offering a wider range of treatment to the women in their communities, the LEEP course will provide vital information on electrosurgical physics and safety, procedure techniques, and the necessary equipment and supplies.
-After successfully completing the course, participants are expected to partake in a hands-on mentored performance training as required for credentialing in new procedures by their home institutions, as this course alone will not prepare participants for independent practice.
+This course best serves those licensed physicians and advanced practice clinicians who have an intermediate to advanced level of medical knowledge and colposcopic practice.
+It is expected that participants are interested in learning LEEP to offer a wider range of treatment to the women in their communities.
+Participants will have either taken a basic colposcopy course or completed a colposcopy rotation in residency or training and desire more in-depth learning about LEEP.
+After successfully completing this course, since it will not prepare learners for independent practice, participants are expected to participate in hands-on mentored performance training as required for credentialing in new procedures by their home institutions.
 Participants will likely be those who have a sufficient patient volume to ensure that LEEP skills, once mastered, will be maintained.

 - Apply the physics and electrosurgical principles of loop excision, especially as they relate to equipment safety;